AbdulhakimZ/AbdulhakimZ/README.md

 </p>

 ## 🙋‍♂️ Self Introduction
-My name is Abdulhakim, I'm an Experienced ASP.NET developer with thorough hands-on experience.
-Equipped with a diverse and promising skill-set.
-More than 3+ years of experience in ASP.NET CORE .
-Also I'm proficient in Reactjs, jQuery, AJAX, SQL SERVER, Database Design, IIS SERVER, GitHub.
-Highly familiar with several object-oriented design patterns such as Model View Controller (MVC) frameworks.
-Able to effectively self-manage during independent projects, as well as collaborate as part of a productive team.
+I am a skilled ASP.NET developer with 3+ years of experience in ASP.NET Core.
+In addition to my primary skill ASP.NET, I also have in-depth knowledge of other related technologies, including React, jQuery, AJAX, RESTful API, MSSQL Server, Database Design, IIS Server, and GitHub.
+Also I have <6 months of experience working with Angular, Flutter, and Laravel.
+I am also proficient in several object-oriented(OOP) design patterns, including Model View Controller (MVC) frameworks.
+In addition to these, I am a fast learner and can quickly adapt to new technologies.
+I'm capable of effectively manage independent projects and work collaboratively in a team environment.
+I have experience working in a fast-paced business environment, and I am committed to delivering high-quality results for any project I undertake.

 <br />
 <!--Exp-->
 ## 📞 Contact Me